Harini30-lord/My-C--Task/Task-2/README_Expression.md

-Of course.
-Here is a README.md file for the C++ expression evaluator code.

-This file explains the project's purpose, how the parsing logic works, how to compile and run the code, and what to expect from the output and its error handling.

-README.md File
 "C++ Mathematical Expression Evaluator":

-This project is a simple, command-line C++ program that can parse and evaluate basic mathematical expressions provided as a string.
-It is a demonstration of a Recursive Descent Parser, a common and elegant way to handle structured text like arithmetic formulas.
+ C++ program that can parse and evaluate basic mathematical expressions provided as a string.

 \\\